Custodian for Enemy Property for India

 The Custodian of Enemy Property for India is an Indian government department that is empowered to appropriate property under the Enemy Property Act, 1968 in India owned by Pakistani nationals.
 After the Indo-Pakistani War of 1965, the Enemy Property Act was promulgated in 1968.
-The act authorised the Central Government of India to appoint a custodian for enemy property for India and one or more deputy/assistant custodians as assistances.
+The act authorised the Government of India to appoint a custodian for enemy property for India and one or more deputy/assistant custodians as assistances.
 There is also a provision which validates the appointments made under the Defence of India Rules 1962 and 1971.
 The Pakistani nationals in question were citizens of undivided India before the Partition of India in 1947 took place, and left India to settle down in Pakistan.

 Under the notification issued on 10 September and 11 September 1965, the central government vested the following property in India belonging to, held by, or managed on behalf of Pakistani nationals; entrusting the property and its appurtenances in the hands of the custodian with immediate effect.
 This includes all immovable property, all lockers and safe deposits; and all negotiable instruments such as promissory notes, shares, debentures and other commerce.

 Citizens of India are banned from entering any transactions by way of granting development rights, selling, transferring or mortgaging more than a third of a property in India declared as "enemy" property.
 The office of the custodian are located in Delhi with a branch offices in Mumbai, Calcutta and Lucknow.